Sellorio/JazSharp/README.md

 }
 ```

-The workaround for this last limitation is to specify the `class` constraint on any generic
+The workaround for this limitation is to specify the `class` constraint on any generic
 parameters you know will be class types.

 ```